 A mortgage is a type of loan that can be used to purchase or maintain a home, a plot of land, or other mortgage lendings.
 The lender decides to pay the lender on a regular basis, typically in the form of a number of installments that are divided into interest and principal.
 The asset then serves as loan collateral.
 Borrowers must ensure they meet a number of requirements before buying a house, including minimal credit rating and down payments.
 Mortgage applications go through a lengthy underwriting process before settlement.
 The various mortgage options, including fixed-rate and monthly loans, will be determined by the lender’s needs.

-2 Handy Ways to Calculate Monthly Mortgage Payment in Excel
+How to Calculate Monthly Mortgage Payment in Excel: 2 Ways

 Here are two convenient ways to calculate your monthly mortgage payment in Excel we will demonstrate to you.
 So, in the following two ways, you will learn how to calculate monthly mortgage payment in Excel utilizing the PMT function and applying VBA Code.
 Let’s suppose we have a sample data set for a monthly mortgage calculation.